Here's a bit about us and what we envision for our collective cocoa future.

 Where it's Grown

 We're quite sure God didn't make a mistake when He planted cocoa in warm, tropical environments.
 And, His intention is for all of us to enjoy the literal and figurative fruits of our labor (Psalm 128:2, Proverbs 14:2, and many others).
-Cocoa-growing communities shouldn't be the exception earning, on average, one-third of a living wage.
+Cocoa-growing communities shouldn’t be the exception, but they currently earn, on average, one-third of a living wage.

 We partner to build local economies and increase income earning potential from cocoa by up to 9x by making chocolate and many other wonderful cocoa-based products locally.

 In many rural cultures around the world, men are in the field and women are in the kitchen.
 Exporting agricultural commodities often excludes women from the income equation.